americanpelican/my-graph/README.md

 # my-graph
-A Typescript-based graph server implementation which runs on top of high-performance databases, typically a document store, tuned to support visualizations of analyst-developed models.
+A minimalistic Typescript-based graph server implementation which runs on top of high-performance databases, typically a document store, tuned to support visualizations of analyst-developed models.

 # Audience
 Programmers/analysts who are interested to develop graph models, capture data as basis for later analysis, typically some form of diagram visualization.